Heba1998/Reading-Note-/code401/Read09.md

 4. **Adding Request Parameters**

-*we have to set the doOutput property to true, then write a String of the form param1=value¶m2=value to the OutputStream*
+*we have to set the doOutput property to true, then write a String of the form*

 5. **Setting Request Headers**